S-Mitterlehner/smart-garden/README.md

 #define SECRET_PASS "yourwifipw"
 ```

-Please refer to the module descriptions in order to prepare the correct setup for each module.
+Please refer to the module descriptions and wiring plans to prepare the correct setup for each module.